YuNariai/project_QIAO/README.md

 ## Future Plan
 We will investigate our model for other 2D MedMNIST datasets.
+We will compare the efficiency of modified entangle layer with that of the original layer on QPU.
 Further we would like to develop QML for 3D biomedical image classification.